SP1

 By default, the proofs generated by SP1 are not verifiable onchain, as they are non-constant size and STARK verification on Ethereum is very expensive.
 To generate a proof that can be verified onchain, we use performant STARK recursion to combine SP1 shard proofs into a single STARK proof and then wrap that in a SNARK proof.
 Our ProverClient has a prover option for this called plonk.
 Behind the scenes, this function will first generate a normal SP1 proof, then recursively combine all of them into a single proof using the STARK recursion protocol.
 Finally, the proof is wrapped in a SNARK proof using PLONK.

-WARNING: The PLONK prover is only guaranteed to work on official releases of SP1.
-To use PLONK proving & verification locally, ensure that you have Docker installed and have at least 128GB of RAM.
+WARNING: The Groth16 and PLONK provers are only guaranteed to work on official releases of SP1.
+To use Groth16 or PLONK proving & verification locally, ensure that you have Docker installed and have at least 32GB of RAM.
+Note that you might need to increase the memory limit for docker desktop if you're running on Mac.

 Example

-You can run the above script with RUST_LOG=info cargo run --bin plonk_bn254 --release in examples/fibonacci/script.
+You can run the above script with RUST_LOG=info cargo run --bin groth16_bn254 --release in examples/fibonacci/script.

-If you would like to run the PLONK prover directly without Docker, you must have Go 1.22 installed and enable the native-plonk feature in sp1-sdk.
+If you would like to run the Groth16 or PLONK prover directly without Docker, you must have Go 1.22 installed and enable the native-gnark feature in sp1-sdk.
 This path is not recommended and may require additional native dependencies.

 Solidity Verifier